Kaixvny/Speedrun.com-Application/README.md

 ###### Note

-PC ONlY!
+PC ONLY!
 MOBILE WILL NOT WORK.